 Following an afternoon of big boat tacking, crew over boards, maneuvering under power, sail trim, and eyeball navigation, we find our anchorage on the eastern end of Tortola.
 There are three choices like the one pictured here, Marina Cay.
 It (like all of your stops) is idyllic with a fringing barrier reef for snorkeling or just staring at calm, clear water where the bottom looks six feet away, but could be fifty.

-Tuesday you will sail up to the Bitter End Resort located in North Sound on Virgin Gorda.
+Tuesday you will sail up to the Bitter End Resort or Leverick Bay located in North Sound on Virgin Gorda.
 Head ashore for some of the best water sports in the world or stroll through this world class resort, or stay on the boat and watch the sun go down.

 We call day 2 "big Tuesday", in that we cover: solo reefing, solo MOB's, docking practice for at least three hours, upwind sailing performance, and more rudimentary navigation

 Anegada is your Wednesday destination.
 On this day, we fully coverAnegada sailing navigation - all fixes, dead reckoning, gps., lines of position, depth sounder navigation, danger bearings, and more.
 Along with this comes sail trim and sail shape as it relates to reaching.
 You cannot see Anegada when you set out so your navigation skills are both fresh and necessary.

 Anegada is actually a sand bar on top of a reef.
 Its mean elevation is six or seven feet which requires solid navigational skills.
 Always worth the sail, Anegada is almost completely circled by reef and is surrounded by white beach.
 After snorkeling the reefs, long walks on the barren beach, or relaxing in a hammock under sea grape trees, you'll have dinner ashore at a fabulous restaurant on the beach.